 Like the Tulum site in Mexico, Cerros (also referred to as Cerro Maya, or Mayan Hill in Spanish) is unusual in that it's directly on the water.
-Unlike Tulum, however, there is no development around it, and at times you can have the place all to yourself.
+Unlike Tulum, however, there is little development around it, and at times you can have the place all to yourself.
 With a beautiful setting on a peninsula jutting into Corozal Bay, near the mouth of the New River, the late Pre-Classic center dates to 2000 BC and includes a ball court, several tombs, and a large temple.
 Altogether, there are some 170 structures, many just mounds of stone and earth, on 52 acres.
+There's also a small visitor center.
 Bring plenty of bug spray—mosquitoes can be fierce here.
 The easiest way to get to Cerros is to charter a boat in Corozal Town, for a 15-minute ride across the bay.